IBM-Cloud/terraform-provider-ibm/website/docs/r/is_vpc_routing_table.html.markdown

 - `route_internet_ingress` - (Optional, Bool) If set to **true**, this routing table will be used to route traffic that originates from the internet.
 For this to succeed, the VPC must not already have a routing table with this property set to **true**.
 - `route_transit_gateway_ingress` - (Optional, Bool) If set to **true**, the routing table is used to route traffic that originates from Transit Gateway to the VPC.
 To succeed, the VPC must not already have a routing table with the property set to **true**.
 - `route_vpc_zone_ingress` - (Optional, Bool) If set to true, the routing table is used to route traffic that originates from subnets in other zones in the VPC.
 To succeed, the VPC must not already have a routing table with the property set to **true**.
+- `tags` - (Optional, Array of Strings) Enter any tags that you want to associate with your routing table.
+Tags might help you find your routing table more easily after it is created.
+Separate multiple tags with a comma (`,`).
 - `vpc` - (Required, Forces new resource, String) The VPC ID.

 ## Attribute reference